UAlberta-CMPUT401/Ideas-for-YEG/docs/index.md

 Acceptance Tests

 * Navigate to the web page

-* See a listing of ideas that I can scroll through
+* If there is at least one idea on the page, I can view a listing of ideas that I can scroll through
+* If there are no existing ideas, I can view a page that shows a message stating "No Ideas Have Been Created" and will suggest that I can create the first idea on the page if I have an existing account or can direct me to create a new account

 ```